Trees in Memoriam

 Christ Church Stray – Knaresborough Road - We have available just four Lime trees on the second line at £225.

-Christ Church Stray (opposite Walkers Passage) - a selection of Oaks, Alders, Limes and a Pine, a Cedar, a Rowan, a Maple and an Alder at prices from £150 to £350.
+Christ Church Stray (diagonal path towards Walkers Passage) - a fine terrace including a selection of Oaks, Alders, Birch, Limes, Pine, a Cedar, Sycamore and Maple at prices from £155 to £355.

 WHAT HAPPENS NEXT?

 If you are interested in any of these locations and would like to buy a tree (or would like a leaflet on the Carbon Emissions Offset Scheme, please contact Rotarian Michael Wearing, 43 Kielder Oval, Harrogate, HG2 7HQ, telephone 01423 880942, email firstname.lastname@example.org.